madskjeldgaard/neorg-create_link-module/README.md

 # A module for Neorg

-This is a module for Neorg that allows you to easily create folders, .norg files, and insert links to these files directly in your Neorg documents using a prompt.
+This is a module for Neorg that allows you to easily create folders, .norg files, and insert links to these files directly in your Neorg documents using a prompt or based on visual selection.

 ## Installation